Why Chromebit Digital Signage Is A Bad Choice

 For Chrome devices to continue to be fast, reliable and secure they require regular Chrome OS auto updates.
 When a Chrome device reaches it’s specified end of life date it will no longer continue to receive the latest Chrome OS updates which are vital because Chrome OS is the operating system that your Chromebit needs to function correctly.

-We recommend Android digital signage over Chrome
+We recommend TelemetryOS over Chrome

 More than that, though, they are far easier to set up than Chrome devices thanks to their automatic USB provisioning.
-Android USB provisioning allows digital signage adopters to use the same USB stick to quickly and easily pair multiple screens and media players in mere minutes.
+TelemetryOS USB provisioning allows digital signage adopters to use the same USB stick to quickly and easily pair multiple screens and media players in mere minutes.